 # mls – Multi Level Security protection.

 An error that we inadvertently made, and being a remote server, the solution was in complete reinstallation of the operating system.
-If you are more fortunate, you can correct SELinux only if you have a DVD at hand or you can upload the ISO image of the operating system in "rescue" mode.
+If you are a little luckier, you can correct SELinux only if you have a DVD at hand or the possibility to load the ISO image of the operating system in "rescue" mode.